Orrefors

 Orrefors ([ɔrɛˈfɔʂː]) is a locality situated in southern Sweden and part of Nybro Municipality, Kalmar County, with 719 inhabitants in 2010.
 The township belongs to Hälleberga parish and is primarily famous for its glassworks with the same name.
 Orrefors is part of the province Småland and the area known as Kingdom of Crystal (Swedish: Glasriket, The glass realm).
 The area is famous for its glassworks and include the municipalities of Emmaboda, Nybro, Uppvidinge, Växjö and Lessebo in southern Sweden.
-Orrefors glasswork is one of the most notable with the adjacent National School of Glass and Kosta Glasbruk, which is the basis for the Kosta Boda company.
+Orrefors glasswork is one of the most notable with the adjacent National School of Glass and Kosta Boda.

 History

 Orrefors was established in 1726 by cavalry ensign Lars Johan Silfversparre.
 He owned Orranäs manor near the lake Orranäs, and on these lands an ironwork was established.
 Around the ironwork a community grew which got the name Orrefors.
 The name is said to be a combination of two words: "Orra" and "fors".
 "Orra" originates from the lake Orranäs (Swedish: Orranäsasjön, The lake of Orranäs) and "fors" which in Swedish means rapid and comes from the rapid where the ironworks was established.